Why is it called the Spanish guitar?

-It is an easy to play Yamaha guitar, with beautiful aesthetics, relatively small in some of its parts and with light woods.
-Its design is traditional of a classical guitar, although the neck is more comfortable and the string height is lower.
+It is an easy-to-play Yamaha guitar, with lovely aesthetics, relatively small in some parts, and light wood It has a classical guitar design, but the neck is more comfortable and the string height is lower.

-The measurements of 94 x 44 x 13 cm make it a slightly smaller sized guitar than the traditional one and this is the same idea of Yahama in almost all their guitars for beginners and intermediates.
-In addition, the scale of the strings is 650.mm and height of 6.mm.
-It is really comfortable, smooth and you can adapt your keystroke without any problems.
+The measurements of 94 x 44 x 13 cm make it a slightly smaller-sized guitar than the traditional one.
+In addition, the scale of the strings is 650. mm and the height of 6. mm.
+It is really comfortable, and smooth and you can adapt your keystroke without any problems.

 Its bass is deep thanks to the cedar wood, stable mids and rich harmonics.
-It is an excellent choice, a basic guitar but with all the features of the intermediate level.
-If in other Yamaha guitars the sound is affected by the veneered spruce top, now with this guitar you find solid cedar and everything you considered a limitation is in the past.
+It's an excellent choice because it's a basic guitar with all the features of an intermediate guitar.
+If the sound of other Yamaha guitars is influenced by the veneered spruce top, this guitar features solid cedar and everything you thought was a limitation is no longer a limitation.

-The nato of the hoops and the background are wonderful.
-Besides the nato on the neck, this guitar is undoubtedly a mid-range instrument and you can compare it with any high-end guitar and see that the difference is almost imperceptible.
+The nato of the hoops as well as the background are fantastic.
+Aside from the nato on the neck, this guitar is undeniably a mid-range instrument, and the difference between it and any high-end guitar is almost imperceptible.

 The harmonics are powerful.
 If you like an Eric Mongrain style, this guitar is ideal to get you started.
-The body of the chords and the sound of the phrasing evoke a flamenco flavor, try some picados to test the power of this guitar.
+The body of the chords and the sound of the phrasing evokes a flamenco flavour, try some picados to test the power of this guitar.

 It is a guitar for intermediates and its quality/price ratio is a marvel.
-We fully recommend it for beginners who want to invest in quality for their first guitar, and for professionals who want a war guitar without spending a lot of money.
-Accessible, modern and powerful are the words that describe this guitar.
+We wholeheartedly recommend it to both beginners looking to invest in quality for their first guitar and professionals looking for a war guitar without spending a fortune.
+This guitar is described as accessible, modern, and powerful. .
 Interested?
 Find the best prices for thomann at this link.

 The best Spanish guitars for advanced guitarists

-In this section we go to the next level to offer you the best Spanish guitars for experienced guitarists.
-All of them are exceptional guitars, with prices that can sometimes reach several thousand euros.
+In this section, we take it a step further and offer you the best Spanish guitars for experienced guitarists.
+All of them are exceptional guitars, with prices ranging from several thousand euros to several thousand dollars.